yokoffing/ChatGPT-Prompts/README.md

 > * Can you share everyday tips on how to identify this fallacy?
 Write on a seventh grade reading level.

 ## Celebrities / Characters / Style

+> Write ***.
+Make it in the style of Moriah Rose.
+Use sophisticated wording.

 Bing is surprisingly good at applying the theories and philosophies of famous people to practical problems.

 > * What would the `Founding Fathers` say about the debate over `Biden forgiving some student loan debt`?
 List them individually and imagine `their` responses based on `their` philosophies.
 Put `their` thoughts in quotes, first-person, and `modern English`.